 Meconium During Labor: What It Means, Risks & What Happens Next

-Meconium during labor means your baby has passed their first stool before birth, which can happen with stress, infection, or a post-term pregnancy.
-The main sign is greenish-brown amniotic fluid, and your care team will monitor your baby’s heart rate closely.
+Greenish-brown fluid during labor can feel scary, especially when you hear the word meconium.
+Meconium means your baby has passed their first stool before birth, which may happen with stress, infection, or a post-term pregnancy.
+Your care team will watch your baby’s heart rate closely and prepare newborn support if needed.
 Most babies do well, but a small number develop meconium aspiration syndrome and need breathing support after birth.
-With prompt evaluation, treatment is usually effective, and the next steps can become clearer fast.

 What Does Meconium During Labor Mean?